 - Collard greens

 This view of the nutrition profile of chard give you lots of good reasons to keep it in your rotation, especially during the summer, when it’s so abundant.
 Replete with vitamins and minerals, it’s also packed with fiber and even has a decent amount of protein for a leafy vegetable.

 Get lots more information in this site’s Guide to Chard — With Tips on How to Buy, Prep, Cook, & Freeze and more chard recipes.

-The photo at top is one way to serve this — everything mixed together; and the photo below shows an alternate way to serve, with all the greens topping the polenta wedges.
+The photo at top is one way to serve this — everything mixed together; and the photo just above shows an alternate way to serve, with all the greens topping the polenta wedges.
 Either way, it will look and taste great!
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 Spinach and chard with crispy pan-sautéed polenta makes a delicious side dish when greens are in abundance.

 - 2 tablespoons olive oil